JoshuaNwachi/Quantium-Data-Analytics-Internship/README.md

 ## Introduction

-I was part of the Retail Analytics project led by Quantium's retail analytics team.
+I acted as part of the Retail Analytics project led by Quantium's retail analytics team.
 This project aimed to provide actionable insights to optimize sales and customer engagement for a retail company.
 Our analysis included examining customer purchasing behavior for the Chip category and evaluating the impact of a store trial conducted in select stores.

 ## Task 1: Data Preparation and Customer Analytics